DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/getbrowserconsolemessages.md

 ---
 # t.getBrowserConsoleMessages Method

 Returns messages posted to the browser console.
+Cannot be chained with other methods of the test controller.

 ```text
 t.getBrowserConsoleMessages() → Promise